Patrickslide/sdm_2023/README.md

 ## resources     ##

 Notes, links and anything useful for these kind of scripts.
+Many more are available online of course, these are only few of those I documented myself with.

   ### sdm references ###

 Here I uploaded all graphs, tables and diagrams found while documenting myself on SDMs, always quoting the source in the name in the format of (Surname, Year).